YohannFaure/ProjetNetwork/README.md

 <sup id="f4">4</sup> J. Leskovec, J. Kleinberg, C. Faloutsos.
 Graphs over time: densification laws, shrinking diameters and possible explanations, 2005. [↩](#a4)

-<sup id="f5">5</sup> Such classification in Reddit exists, but it is rather based on the sincerity of users (), and the moderation of each subreddit by "super-users" called *mods* (moderators).
-Relying on users to decide what is NSFW and what is not is doomed to create problems, but is also the source of one of the most popular [running gag](https://knowyourmeme.com/memes/mods-are-gay) of Reddit. [↩](#a5)
+<sup id="f5">5</sup> Such classification in Reddit exists, but it is rather based on the sincerity of redditors, and the moderation of each subreddit by "super-users" called *mods* (moderators).
+Relying on users to decide what is NSFW and what is not is bound to create problems, but usually works when combined with the NSFW post detection bot. [↩](#a5)